The myth that kills your ability to learn

 Synaptic plasticity is the most studied form of brain plasticity mechanisms.
 When you practice a skill or study new material, neurons fire in sequence.
 Repeated activation strengthens the connections between them – a principle neuroscientists summarize as “neurons that fire together wire together.”
 Long-term potentiation, the strengthening of repeatedly activated neural connections, increases signal transmission efficiency across synapses and forms the cellular basis of memory [2].

 Structural plasticity goes deeper.
 Over weeks and months of sustained practice, the brain physically changes.
 Dendrites grow new branches and myelin sheaths thicken around frequently used pathways, speeding signal conduction.
 Mateos-Aparicio and Rodriguez-Moreno documented in a 2019 review that these structural modifications are observable at the synaptic level and represent a fundamental property of neural circuits [3].
-Maguire and colleagues demonstrated this vividly: London taxi drivers had measurably larger posterior hippocampi than controls, with volume correlating to years of navigating the city [10].
-Draganski and colleagues found that even three months of juggling practice produced visible gray matter increases in visual-motor areas [11].
+Maguire and colleagues demonstrated this vividly: London taxi drivers had significantly larger posterior hippocampi than controls, with gray matter volume in the right posterior hippocampus correlating positively with years of navigating the city [10].
+Draganski and colleagues found that three months of juggling practice produced visible gray matter increases in visual-motor areas, with the largest changes in mid-temporal area hMT/V5 bilaterally.
+Notably, those increases partially reversed during a subsequent three-month non-practice phase, confirming that structural plasticity requires ongoing engagement to persist [11].

 Neurogenesis – the creation of entirely new neurons – was once thought impossible in adult brains.
 We now know it happens primarily in the hippocampus, the region most associated with memory formation.
 Research by Kempermann, Gage, and colleagues confirmed that this process continues throughout life and supports learning and memory flexibility [4].